Which Signal Word Describes A Greater Hazard

 4. Verify Against Combined or Cumulative Hazards

 Even if a product falls into a single GHS class, consider whether it presents multiple hazards that could amplify risk.
-To give you an idea, a solvent that is both highly flammable and corrosive may merit Danger because the combined exposure routes (skin contact + inhalation) increase overall severity.
+Take this: a solvent that is both highly flammable and corrosive may merit Danger because the combined exposure routes (skin contact + inhalation) increase overall severity.
 Review the product’s safety data sheet (SDS) for any “dual‑classification” entries and apply the most stringent word that the combined hazards dictate.

 5. Document the Decision Trail